What is Autodesk Fusion? | Autodesk

 With Autodesk Fusion, you'll be able to:

-Autodesk Fusion offers various 3D design tools that include sketching, direct, surface, parametric, mesh and free-form modelling, as well as rendering, PCB design integration, sheet metal and assembly design.
+Autodesk Fusion offers various 3D design tools that include sketching, direct, surface, parametric, mesh, and free-form modeling, as well as rendering, PCB design integration, sheet metal, and assembly design.

-Autodesk Fusion makes it easy to programme CNC machines.
-Manufacturing features include 2D and 2.5D machining, 3-axis machining, multi-axis positional machining, 4 and 5-axis machining, turning, turn-mill, probing, part inspection and access to advanced machining capabilities.
+Autodesk Fusion makes it easy to program CNC machines.
+Manufacturing features include 2D and 2.5D machining, 3-axis machining, multi-axis positional machining, 4, and 5-axis machining, turning, turn-mill, probing, part inspection, and access to advanced machining capabilities.

 Reduce prototyping costs with the built-in simulation functionality.
-Gain access to static and thermal stress, modal frequency, buckling, event simulation, shape optimisation and more.
+Gain access to static and thermal stress, modal frequency, buckling, event simulation, shape optimization, and more.

-Generative design technology in Autodesk Fusion enables you to explore endless manufacturing-ready design concepts and optimise for specific constraints, materials and production processes.
+Generative design technology in Autodesk Fusion enables you to explore endless manufacturing-ready design concepts and optimize for specific constraints, materials, and production processes.

-Autodesk Fusion puts data and collaboration at the centre as a cloud product development platform.
+Autodesk Fusion puts data and collaboration at the center as a cloud product development platform.
 Share projects securely with stakeholders anytime, anywhere.
-Review designs, track changes and provide feedback in real time using a single tool.
+Review designs, track changes, and provide feedback in real-time using a single tool.

 – Carl Budd, Engineering Manager, Moose Toys